This website uses cookies to help improve your user experience

-A short decade ago, telemedicine was still in the nascent stage, struggling to fit into the daily workflows of a medical practice.
+A short decade ago, the WebRTC telemedicine was still in the nascent stage, struggling to fit into the daily workflows of a medical practice.
 The barriers to adoption varied from the lack of staff education to reimbursement considerations to limited patient access to the technology.
 But the pandemic is pushing the technology to fast track.

 Now that going to a medical site for a face-to-face visit has become plainly risky, the demand for telemedicine services has skyrocketed.
 The support for this unprecedented expansion also comes with relaxed regulatory restrictions around the use of WebRTC technology in telehealth and insurance coverage.